 Breaches can be small, relating to one person, or can affect many thousands of individuals.
 A breach might involve information held in digital format or in paper files.
 The cause might be a stolen laptop, a lost memory stick, a misdirected email or unauthorised access to a system containing personal data.

-Although the most high-profile and personally damaging breaches often relate to the security of the data, the DPA can be breached in other ways.
-For example, keeping data longer than required, transferring data to countries outside the EEA, or gathering too much data might also breach the Act.
+Although this web page relates to breaches of security, it's worth noting the law can be breached in other ways.
+For example, keeping data longer than required, or gathering too much data might also be an infringement of the law.

-All University staff have a responsibility to handle UEA personal data in accordance with the DPA, and must declare any breaches of the Act that come to their attention.
+All University staff have a responsibility to handle UEA personal data in accordance with the current UK law, and must declare any data breaches that come to their attention.

 The University is a data controller.
 As an organisation we are legally responsible for a large amount of personal data relating to students, staff and a range of other people.
 UEA data may be held in many formats, and stored both in and outside the University.
 If something goes wrong with the handling or security of that information, the University as a whole will very likely be held responsible.

-Individuals can also commit offences under the DPA, for example where they knowingly obtain or use personal data without consent.
+Individuals can also commit offences under the law, for example where they knowingly obtain or use personal data without consent.